A transponder key has to be cut and programmed

 - Extensive key blank inventory

-- Professional service in most cases
+- Mobile service in many cases